spacepy/spacepy/Doc/source/tips.rst

 Basic examples
 ==============
-Though there are some similarites, Python does not look like (or work like) Matlab or IDL.
+Though there are some similarities, Python does not look like (or work like) Matlab or IDL.
 As (most of us) are, or have been, Matlab or IDL programmers, we have to rethink how we do things -- what is efficient in one language may not be the most efficient in another.
-One truth that Python shares with these other lagnuages, however, is that if you are using a for loop there is likely to be a faster way...
+One truth that Python shares with these other languages, however, is that if you are using a for loop there is likely to be a faster way...

 Take the simple case of a large data array where you want to add one to each element.